Zapier, Make & n8n

 |---|---|---|

-When setting up your first automation, start with a simple recipe (like appending to a Google Sheet) to verify the data is flowing correctly before building more complex workflows.
+When setting up your first automation, start with a simple recipe (like appending to a Google Sheet) to verify the data is flowing correctly.
+Use the Send Test Webhook button to populate sample data before building complex workflows.